 “Being a tidy kiwi makes me feel like the happiest, cleanest superhero who helps the environment,”

 “Being a tidy kiwi makes me feel like I’ve done a humongous thing to make the world a better place.
 It makes me feel proud,”

 - 8 year old girl, Auckland.

-If you would like to get your school involved, drop us a line using the contact info below.
+For more information on how you might get your school involved in future outreach, drop us a line using the contact info below.